 Larkspur home prices are not only among the most expensive in California, but Larkspur real estate also consistently ranks among the most expensive in America.

-Larkspur is a decidedly white-collar city, with fully 92.71% of the workforce employed in white-collar jobs, well above the national average.
+Larkspur is a decidedly white-collar city, with fully 93.47% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Larkspur is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Larkspur who work in management occupations (18.60%), sales jobs (11.23%), and business and financial occupations (9.87%).
+There are especially a lot of people living in Larkspur who work in management occupations (18.77%), business and financial occupations (11.86%), and sales jobs (10.56%).

 Also of interest is that Larkspur has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Larkspur is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Larkspur is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Larkspur is English.
 Other important languages spoken here include Spanish and French.